EternityForest/AnyoneCanDoIt/MechanicalDesign.md

 someone if it goes wrong, get a real mechanical engineer!

+## Covering Up

+There is one main way I know of, to build things that look decent, without an incredible amount of skill.
+Even a simple wooden box can be much harder than it looks.

+The essential way of making things, if you don't have rock-steady hands, is to separate the structure and the visible part.

+Most of these methods rely on choosing an aesthetic that does not require extreme precision.
+This causes a bit of conflict, because modernist design aims to hide nothing, and show off your skill, precision, and spotlessness.

+However, no matter the fashion, a design that hides nothing will look bad if there are any imperfections.

+Moreover, even one tiny flaw will be incredibly visible against a near perfect backdrop.

+### Fabric

+As a textured material with a bit of randomness, and it's own structure that tends to make curved edges, and cover unevenness, fabric is incredibly forgiving.  the crappiest workmanship becomes invisible when covered with even moderately thick or coarse fabric.

+### Paper

+Paper is also forgiving, in that it is essentially the only material that is easy to cut precisely, and the fact that it can be printed means that designs are not limited to what you can draw yourself.
+It can be made incredibly strong with my number of polymer finishes.

+Paper mache is mistake-resistant because it can be reshaped and remolded by trial and error for a long period, and because it's texture tends to hide things.

+When mache is done with epoxy, it essentially becomes a strong composite material, almost like the poor man's fiberglass.

+Like fabric, paper can be used to cover things make of other materials, hiding any imperfections.

+### Cordage

+Cord wrapping is one of the easiest ways to hide things of all, and in addition, it provides a fair amount of padding against impact.

+### Putty

+Various putties and plasters, most of all hot glue because it can be melting, share the ease of use of paper mache for the same reason.

+### Wood

+Bare wood does not hide mistakes.
+Joints that are not perfectly square are almost immediately evident.

+## Freehand: the clumsy person's bane

+Some people can do amazing things with just their hands.

+For the rest of us, when we do anything, there should be a reason and a rationale for why it will work, and that reason should not include us directly.

+Anything that can't be tweaked and adjusted freely should be done with some sort of guide, transferring the responsibility for precision from ourselves, to the guide itself.

+## Stress Concentration

+Whenever you have a sharp corner, tight bend, or transition from bendy to flexible, that location specificaly, is where breakage will likely happen.

+Often this is especially bad because the sharp corner is at the end of something acting as a long lever.

+This effect seems to be the most common way a 3D printed part can fail.

+Even knots in a rope weaken it.

+### Solutions

+* Keep it from moving
+* use something like rubber to create a more gradual bending
+* eliminate the sharp corner entirely.

+## 3D printed layers

+Print orientation matters.
+Layers detach from each other with less force than trying to rip the plastic in a single layer.

+## Ridgidity and direction

+Flat bars bend up and down (Think of a springy plank a pirate might walk), much more than side to side.

+You can bend sheet metal, but if you roll it into a pipe, you can't bend it nearly as easily.

+However, if a pipe is crushed, it may bend like a hinge.

+Things need to have some thickness going in the same axis as the load trying not bned them.

 ## Method of Exact Constraints

 This one is pretty important.
 Almost everyone has